-A project that starts with certain values and concepts can end up looking completely different from what was planned.
+A project that starts with certain values and concepts can look completely different from what was planned.

 If this was intentional, it’s often a good thing, but when it’s unintentional – which happens more than we would like to admit, it can deem the project a failure.

-It’s up to project managers to make sure the project stays consistent with the strategy and values of the business and of the concepts behind the project.
-This strategic alignment must take place at every level of the project in order to keep things moving forward smoothly.
+It’s up to project managers to make sure the project stays consistent with the business’s strategy and values and of the concepts behind the project.
+This strategic alignment must take place at every level of the project to keep things moving forward smoothly.